rozek/banglejs-2-analog-clock-construction-kit/README.md

 ### Complications ###

-"Complications" are optional tiny displays for additional information such as the current date, the day-of-the week, moon phases, etc.
+"Complications" are optional tiny displays for additional information such as the current date, the current weekday, moon phases, etc.

 By default, no complications are drawn.

-If you prefer one or multiple complications, just `require` the modules with their implementation and assign them to the key of your clockwork option `complications` which stands for the desired position and size:
+If you prefer one or multiple complications, just `require` the modules with their implementations and assign them to the key of your clockwork option `complications` which stands for the desired position and size:

 ```
 let Clockwork = require(...);